streamnative/function-mesh/images/README.md

 The Python runner is based on the base runner and contains the Python function instance to run Python functions.
 You can build your own Python runner to customize Python dependencies.

-`streamnative/pulsar-functions-python-runner` at Docker Hub will be automatically update align with Apache Pulsar Release.
+The `streamnative/pulsar-functions-python-runner` Python runner is located at the Docker Hub and is automatically updated to align with Apache Pulsar release.

 ### Golang Runner
 [![Docker Image Version (tag latest semver)](https://img.shields.io/docker/v/streamnative/pulsar-functions-go-runner/2.7.1?style=for-the-badge)](https://hub.docker.com/r/streamnative/pulsar-functions-go-runner)